Will Allen (cornerback): Regular season

+Playoffs

 Arrest and conviction

 In 2015, Allen was arrested and charged with running a $35 million Ponzi scheme.
 The scheme allegedly involved giving loans to professional athletes.
 He and his partner Susan Daub pleaded guilty to federal fraud, conspiracy, and money laundering charges.

 In March 2017, Allen was sentenced to 6 years in prison and ordered to pay $16.8 million in restitution.